excaliburjs/Excalibur/site/blog/2024-05-19-pathfiinding-part1/pathfindingpart1.md

 ### Dijkstra's Algorithm

-Dijkstra's Algorithm is an algorithm for finding the shortest path through a graph that presents weighting (distances) between different nodes.
+Dijkstra's Algorithm is a formula for finding the shortest path through a graph that presents weighting (distances) between different nodes.
 The algorithm essentially dictates a starting node, then it systematically calculates the distance to all other nodes in the graph, thus, giving one the ability to find the shortest path.

 ![Graph Network](./img/image-2.png)

-Edsger Dijkstra, in Amsterdam, was sipping coffee at a cafe in Amserdam in 1956, and was working through a mental exercise regarding how to get from Roggerdam to Groningen.
+Edsger Dijkstra, was sipping coffee at a cafe in Amtserdam in 1956, and was working through a mental exercise regarding how to get from Roggerdam to Groningen.
 Over the course of 20 minutes, he figured out the algorithm.
 In 1959, it was formally published.